-School modernization and Health & Safety improvement projects have touched every school in the District with water quality, security upgrades, new roofs, asbestos, radon and lead paint stabilization, new fire alarms and sprinklers, ADA improvements and seismic retrofits.
+Since 2012, school modernizations and health & safety projects have touched every school in the District.
+This work on our aging school buildings has improved water quality, and provided security upgrades, new roofs, asbestos and radon remediation, lead paint stabilization, new fire alarms and sprinklers, more accessibility and seismic retrofits.

-The Bond Accountability Committee (BAC) communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.
-Read the latest quarterly BAC report to the School Board BAC Report #27 11-18-19
+The Bond Accountability Committee (BAC) communicates key information related to the bond program to the School Board, public groups, organizations and stakeholders.
+Read the latest quarterly BAC report to the School Board here: BAC Report #34 12-20-21

-Significant community engagement and input remains a priority as we rebuild our schools.
+Significant community engagement is a priority as we rebuild our schools.
 Public Design Workshops continue to provided students and school communities the opportunity to help shape the designs of the schools that will be modernized and rebuilt.
-Design Advisory Groups and Master Planning Committees comprised of students and community stakeholders also provide feedback for the PPS Design Teams.
+Design Advisory Groups and Master Planning Committees comprised of students, families and community stakeholders also provide feedback for the PPS Design Teams.
 View the Grant Modernization Public Engagement Video.

 Thank you voters

-Thank you voters for supporting the 2017 Health, Safety and Modernization Bond.
-The Office of School Modernization is continuing the important work of rebuilding our aging schools, making them all safer, and better equipped for 21st century learning.
+Thank you voters for supporting the 2012, 2017 and 2020 Bonds.
+The Office of School Modernization is continuing the important work of rebuilding our aging schools, making them all safer, more sustainable and better equipped for 21st century learning.

 Bond Details & Timeline